 Noongar people lived on the outskirts of towns in the bush and made their own camps.
 There was no running water, showers, washing machines or ovens to cook in.
 They were barely surviving and able to feed their families.

 An excerpt from an interview in ‘Nidja Beeliar Boodjar Noonookurt Nyininy’, 2004 from Collard, Harben and van den Berg:

-When my mum Jane and dad Fred were living in and around Brookton in the early 1920s both worked very hard, but in return they were given little monetary reward.
-They were paid three or four pounds a week and negotiated other necessitities like, flour, eggs, a sheep and second had clothes for their family.
+When my mum Jane and dad Fred were living in and around Brookton in the early 1920s both worked very hard, but in return, they were given little monetary reward.
+They were paid three or four pounds a week and negotiated other necessities like, flour, eggs, a sheep and second-hand clothes for their family.

 Throughout WA in the early 1900s most Aboriginal people were rewarded with food, clothing, tobacco in return for their labour in other words “paid in kind”.
 Most of our lives were spent working on the farms, clearing the land for the Brookton farmers because the government was giving land to the new settlers.

 My grandfather, uncles and aunties and my brothers and myself helped to clear all the Brookton farms and dig the blackboys out, chop the trees down and clear the land.
 That was most of the work we did, we also dug the wells on the farm and fenced the property.
 Most of that work was ten bob ($1) for one acre to chop it down and one pound ($2) to two pound ($4) an acre to clear the land, which was pretty heavy, maiden timber.